N

 Regular publishing of answer-first content

 AI engines favour fresh, frequently-updated sources.
-The sites that get cited consistently publish new answer-first content — not promotional blog posts, but genuine answers to questions buyers are asking AI about.
+The sites that get cited consistently publish new answer-first content.
+Not promotional blog posts, but genuine answers to questions buyers are asking AI about.
 Each new piece is another opportunity for AI citation.

 See which of these your site is missing

-The free scorer runs all five major checks in 30 seconds — no sign-up.
+The free scorer runs all five major checks in 30 seconds, no sign-up.

 Score your site free